kumu/docs/guides/computed-fields.md

 ## Limitations

 Currently you can only create a computed field that pulls values from other standard fields in Kumu.
 You cannot create a computed field which pulls values from other computed fields.
-This may be possible in future releases but is not currently supported.

 For example, if you created a computed field "total contributions" which was based on the expression {% raw %}`{{amount for}} + {{amount against}}`{% endraw %}, you couldn't use "total contributions" in another computed field that was looking at the relative percentage of for vs. against.